nikita-skobov/popithere-frontend/README.md

   - [babel](https://github.com/babel/babel) (and all of its necessary plugins/polyfills) for modern javascript transpilation
   - [prop-types](https://www.npmjs.com/package/prop-types) because eslint yells at me if I dont use prop-types
   - [eslint](https://www.npmjs.com/package/eslint) with [AirBnB style guide](https://www.npmjs.com/package/eslint-config-airbnb) to write nice-looking, modern code

-## Support:

-I built PopItHere with the intention of not having ads, or harvesting user data.
-Because of this, the only remaining ways to monetize the site are asking for donations, or implementing microtransactions.
-I decided to do a bit of a mix of both.
-Anyone can use the site for free, but there are rate limits set up to limit how often you can chat/upload images/place popits.
-If you support PopItHere on my [Patreon](https://patreon.com/equilateral) you will get increased limits.
-(Also premium patrons are allowed to send text-to-speech messages to the whole site)